 It seems so obvious, but it’s not.
 The right name can make or break an app.
 Your app name needs to be unique and memorable, but it should also include the most important keywords that potential users will be searching for.
 An app name matters a lot in app store search.
 Before selecting your app’s name, be sure your choice doesn’t infringe on any trademarks – otherwise your app might be rejected from the store altogether.

 After you’ve decided upon your keywords, you can begin to research your competitors.
 Which apps rank highly in app store search results for your keywords?
 What are their feature sets?
 What other keywords do they target?

-With the amount of apps in the app stores today, you’ll likely find a variety of competitors whose products are similar to your own.
+With the number of apps in the app stores today, you’ll likely find a variety of competitors, whose products are similar to your own.
 Take note of all your initial competitors without filtering any out.
 Research this long list of potential competitors and scale it down to the top 4 or 5 heavy contenders based on similarity to your app and the competitor’s success.
 A 1-star app with only a handful of reviews isn’t likely to be a real contender, but a 5-star app with thousands of reviews is a formidable competitor.